-We also rely on your consent to keep in touch with you to tell you about Casumo news, bonuses and promotions.
+We also rely on your consent to keep in touch with you to let you know about Casumo news, bonuses and promotions.
 We only ever send marketing messages to you if you have given us your consent to receive these messages.
 We collect this consent as part of the registration process, but you can control the channels that we contact you on and whether we contact you at all through your settings when you are logged into your account.
 These settings can be accessed and changed at any time.
 In any message that we send you there will also be a way for you to unsubscribe or “opt-out”.
 If you choose to withdraw your consent to marketing, we will action this straight away and you will no longer receive these messages from us.
 However, please note that on rare occasions you may still receive a further marketing message from us within 24 hours of unsubscribing while our systems update.

 You should be aware that even if you do not consent to marketing messages, you may still receive the occasional service email from Casumo.
 These messages are so that we can inform you of changes to Terms and Conditions and this privacy notice, as well as anything else that may impact the service we are able to provide to you, such as availability of payment methods.

-We are required to take a number of steps to meet the rules around Anti-Money Laundering (AML) Counter Terrorist Financing and fraud.
-In order to do this we employ programmes that monitor player behaviour and alert us to suspicious or fraudulent transactions.
+We are required to take a number of steps to meet the rules around Anti-Money Laundering (AML), counter terrorism financing, fraud and other illegal activities.
+In order to do this we employ programmes that monitor player behaviour and alert us to suspicious or fraudulent transactions and activity.
 Where relevant transactions are flagged we escalate these to the necessary regulators and enforcement bodies and accounts may be blocked.

 We also use segmentation to split our players into groups based on their gaming behaviour.
-We do this to ensure people get the right marketing (e.g. the correct language and offers) and to help us understand how people use the product and to help us develop our marketing approach, and ensure people receive offers they are interested in.
+We do this to ensure people get the right marketing (e.g. the correct language and offers) and to help us understand how people use the product, develop our marketing approach, and ensure people receive offers they are interested in.
 We also identify individuals who qualify for our Loyalty scheme.

 If you are unable to resolve your complaint with the Ambassadors, the next step is for you to make a complaint to our Data Protection Officer (DPO).
 You can do this by sending an email to email@example.com and detailing: